1964 Penn Quakers football team

 The 1964 Penn Quakers football team was an American football team that represented the University of Pennsylvania during the 1964 NCAA University Division football season.
 Penn finished last in the Ivy League.

-In their fifth and final year under head coach John Stiegman, the Quakers compiled a 1–8 record and were outscored 222 to 48.
+In its fifth and final year under head coach John Stiegman, this team compiled a 1–8 record and was outscored 222 to 48.
 Jim Riepe was the team captain.

 Penn's 0–7 conference record was the worst in the Ivy League.
 The Quakers were outscored 206 to 28 by Ivy opponents.

 Penn played its home games at Franklin Field adjacent to the university's campus in Philadelphia, Pennsylvania.